haelyons/local_flow/INSTALL_WSL2.md

 # WSL2 GPU Setup Guide

-*For when you want the pain of Linux configuration with the convenience of Windows crashes.*
+*For when you want the pain of Linux configuration with the convenience of Windows crashes, now with bonus JSON-RPC complexity.*

 ## Prerequisites